jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 var supportedFormat = true

 if !supportedFormat {
-	println("This is not a supported format")
+	print("This is not a supported format")
 }
 </div>